Login | Register | Subscribe to the GG RSS Feed

 #9 The festivals

 Information ??Information ??It doesn't matter what time of year you visit Puerto Rico, there's something going on here.
 A street art fair in Old San Juan, a pig roast in a mountain village just outside town or a free concert on the beach in Isla Verde, there's always a party somewhere.
-Who knows, you might even luck out with a celebrity performance - Paul McCartney performed in San Juan in April, 2010.
-Frommer's has a comprehensive list of Puerto Rico 2011 Festivals.
+Who knows, you might even luck out with a celebrity performance - like Paul McCartney or Cardi B. Frommer's has a comprehensive list of Puerto Rico Festivals.

 #10 Geocaching mecca